 GitHub is still the most used open source code repository in the world and has a massive number of active, registered users as GitHub's State of the Octoverse will attest.
 Yet, GitHub adoption is subpar in formerly communist countries.

-GitLab was founded by a Ukrainian, the survey's sponsor JetBrains is from Russia, and the study was widely distributed and into nine languages besides English.
+GitLab was founded by a Ukrainian, the survey's sponsor JetBrains was founded by a Russian, and the study was widely distributed and into nine languages besides English.
 While there are always concerns about survey sampling with online surveys, GitLab's adoption is dramatically higher in China, Russian and Ukraine.

 A full third of Chinese respondents claim their company is tied to the GitLab tooling stack, doubling the 16% tied to a GitHub stack.
 This is in contrast to in the United States and Canada, where 24% rely on the GitHub platform as compared to only 10% are tied to GitLab.